clue1ess/xv6/explanation_xv6.md

             SEG_ASM(STA_W, 0x0, 0xffffffff)
             has base = 0 and limit = 0xffffffff permissions = write(STA_W)

-            How is descriptor stored exactly?
-                bootloader puts data and code at 1MB initially, so code and data descriptors should be placed from 0 to 1MB-1 PA space
-                Therfore,

-             Q.limit uses upper 20 bits, why?
-             Q. why code and data has same mapping 0 to limit?
+        Q%%. why code and data has same mapping 0 to limit?

 4. Enter protected mode.
     set protected enabled bit in control registor #0 (CR0)
+    Note: There are control registore required by processor CR0 - CR4.
+Each CR has different and special meaning to each bit.
 5. Enter 32 bit mode using ljmp to start32 as cs caanot be modified directly. selector has 13 bit index, 1 bit whether it is LDT or GDT(leave it), 2 bits for priviledge level. ljmp cs:ip